+Taught modules will be assessed individually by a mixture of coursework assignments and written examinations.
 The briefs for these will be set by the module coordinator, and they will include submission deadlines to which students must adhere.

 Written examinations assess the spread of a student's knowledge in the subject.
-They will normally be by unseen paper and between 2 and 3 hours' duration, depending on their weighting in the module assessment.
+They will normally be by unseenpaper and between 2 and 3 hours' duration, depending on their weighting in the module assessment.
 Each examination paper will normally be set by the academic staff responsible for each module and vetted by appropriate members of the Board of Examiners and the External Examiner.
-Questions may be set on any aspect of the lectures.

-Students will receive details of examinations for each module from the academic staff concerned and these details shall be published by a deadline in advance of the assessment time, to be determined by the Programme Coordinator.
+Students will receive details of examinations for each module and these details shall be published by a deadline in advance of the assessment time.
 Any procedures adopted for the running of examinations will be subject to BUiD general regulations.